-- You’re less than 65 years of age and have a disability: You’ll be automatically enrolled after receiving Social Security or RRB disability benefits for 24 months.
+- You’re less than 65 years old and have a disability: You’ll be automatically enrolled after receiving Social Security or RRB disability benefits for 24 months.

 - You have ALS: You’ll be automatically enrolled the month that you’re eligible to receive Social Security or RRB disability benefits.